This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Water at the soil level to keep leaves dry and avoid creating a damp environment for fungus to thrive.
+- Water at the soil level in the morning to keep leaves dry and minimize humidity, which powdery mildew thrives on.

 Powdery Mildew Basics